 When It’s Delicate, Take Regular Care

-• You need to vacuum clean your furniture every other day.
-Regular cleaning does not let the dust and grime settle down into the couches, sofas and beds, thus keeping them gleaming and clean.
+- You need to vacuum clean your furniture every other day.
+Regular sofa cleaning does not let the dust and grime settle down into the couches, sofas, and beds, thus keeping them gleaming and clean.
 Besides, it’s much more difficult to clean the furniture once the dust and dirt have already settled in.

-• Too much of sunlight is harmful for your delicate furniture.
-Do not keep it in direct sunlight as that will cause the colours to fade.
+- Too much of sunlight is harmful to your delicate furniture.
+Do not keep it in direct sunlight as that will cause the colors to fade.

 Attacking the Stains

-• Vinegar water and a mixture of hydrogen peroxide and colour- safe bleach can be used to remove coffee, tea and other mild stains.
+- Vinegar water and a mixture of hydrogen peroxide and color-safe bleach can be used to remove coffee, tea and other mild stains.

 The Wonders of Water on Upholstery

-While doing the washing of your upholstery fabric properly can really yield fabulous results, a slight slip and you could actually make your upholstery fabric look shrinked, taut and watermarked.
+While doing the washing of your upholstery fabric properly can yield fabulous results, a slight slip and you could make your upholstery fabric look shrank, taut and watermarked.

-In case your upholstery fabric does not allow you to properly wash it in water and detergent, you can always use the magical tool called wet wipes or baby wipes.
+In case your upholstery fabric does not allow you to wash it in water and detergent properly, you can always use the magical tool called wet wipes or baby wipes.